jerickjoe111/launch-school/RB129/concepts_examples.md

 puts b.max_king_steps # == 1
 puts b.max_time # == 10

-# All this constants are accessible if we reference them inside the `Board` class
+# All this constants are accessible if we reference them inside the `Board` class, all of them
+# defined in different scopes.
 ```

 ## Instance methods (getters/setters)